avinashjaiswal1598/Risc-V-mini/README.md

 # 2nd call was held on 20th FEB 2024
-DEscription:Go inside your your project SFIFO
+DEscription: Go inside your your project SFIFO
  <details>
   <summary> Task 2 </summary>
 - Mark the input output ports along with input output waveforms for your project